 Good morning and happy Tuesday everyone.
-Hope you are having a good start of this new week.
+We hope you are having a good start of this new week.
 Grab your coffee and let’s dive into the news.

 If you remember, we already informed about a lawsuit filed by Ariana Grande back in September.
 Well… last month Forever21 filed for bankruptcy and requested Grande’s infringement claims to be put on hold, request that was recently accepted, putting the lawsuit “on pause”.
 This does not entail that Grande’s claim are dismissed, this only means that Grande has now become one of Forever21 creditors that will have to be part of the bankruptcy process.
 What will happen to Ariana Grande’s damage claim?
 Well, first the court will have to decide whether or not Forever21 is guilty, then determine what is actually owed to Grande according to the infringement committed and then be put “in line” to collect that debt from the bankruptcy process.
 Ideally, both parties will try to reach a settlement.
 Let’s wait and see.